 If your dog roams freely, the tracker you select should withstand the elements and their playful tendencies.
 Depending on your dog, a tracker's ability to hold up against water, pawing and gnawing, and dirt should be a deciding factor.

 The level of a device's waterproofing protection is generally determined by an Ingress Protection Rating, more often known as an IP code.
 This international standard reflects how much protection is offered against solid particles like dust and against water.
-Our favorite overall dog GPS tracker, the Fi Series 2, is coded IP68.
+For example, several GPS tracking devices are coded IP68.
 The first digit after IP is in reference to dust, and a device is considered "dustproof" if it's labeled with a "6"—the highest rating.
 The second digit describes waterproofing, and a rating of 8 indicates that the dog collar is capable of complete submersion for more than 30 minutes (at a depth of 1 meter).

 The battery life for GPS trackers varies widely.
 Some are meant to be used on an event basis, with a battery life designed to last few hours during a hike or day out.
 However, there are also smart collars and trackers with a battery life that can extend into weeks or months.
 Accounting for battery life before purchase involves, in part, some reflection about your routines.
 If you anticipate using a collar similarly to a smartwatch, then it may be reasonable to develop a habit of putting it back on the charging dock at at the end of each day.
 However, if you'd like your dog to wear a GPS tracker or smart collar at all times, then a longer-lasting battery should be a major priority.
 All of the GPS trackers on our list, except for the Apple AirTag, come with a charger.